whitewater-guide/whitewater-guide/services/db/README.md

 It'll use AWS credentials from dev machine, because I'm lazy to pass read-only credentials via same secret file

 There are npm scripts that are shortcuts to `refresh_dump.sh`

+**Important**: during development, db files are stored on named volume.
+So `postgres-initdb` and `x-dev-restore` restore will run only if volume is blank.
+If you want to refresh your dump, you have to remove the named volume and restart db container;